-When visiting Seoul, one thing that’s not to be missed is a walk around one of the city’s ancient palaces (Gyeongbokgung Palace, Gyeonghuigung Palace, Deoksugung Palace, Changgyeonggung Palace and Changdeokgung Palace and Huwon).
+One of the must-do’s in Seoul is none other than taking a visit to the city’s ancient palaces - Gyeongbokgung Palace, Gyeonghuigung Palace, Deoksugung Palace, Changgyeonggung Palace and Changdeokgung Palace and Huwon.
 These architectural gems were not only residences of kings and queens, but were also the center of politics and city life during the Joseon Dynasty (1392-1910).

-Changgyeonggung Palace, in particular, is the perfect destination for any who are interested in seeing Korean palaces.
+Changgyeonggung Palace, in particular, is the perfect destination for anyone who is interested in seeing Korean palaces.
 Designated as a World Heritage site by UNESCO in 1997, Changdeokgung Palace is said to be the most traditional and authentic of Seoul's five palaces.
 It has been praised for its architectural sensitivity to its natural surroundings and lauded as a representative masterpiece of East Asian Palace Architecture.
 The palace is also believed to have the perfect geographical location according to ancient philosophies like that of Feng Shui.

 Nakseonjae was built as the study and sarangchae (living quarters of the head of a household) of King Heonjong (24th king of Joseon, 1827-1849).
-Literally meaning “to enjoy virtue,” Nakseonjae implies that the king should serve his people with virtue so that both the people and the king himself will be happy.
+Literally meaning “to enjoy virtue,” Nakseonjae implies that a king should serve his people with virtue so that both the people and the king himself will be happy.
 After King Heonjong passed away, the compound was used by King Gojong (26th king of Joseon, 1852-1919) and King Sunjong (27th king of Joseon, 1874-1926) to carry out state affairs.

-A hexagonal pavilion is located atop the hill from Nakseonjae Huwon, providing a panoramic view of the surrounding garden.
+A hexagonal pavilion is located atop the hill of Nakseonjae Huwon, providing a panoramic view of the surrounding garden.
 Participants of the tour will be able enjoy the mood of a moonlit night with a daegeum (traditional Korean instrument) performance here.

-* This column was last updated in August 2016, and therefore information may differ from what is presented here.
+* This column was last updated in June 2017, and therefore information may differ from what is presented here.
 We advise you to check details from the official websites before visiting.